oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  > discussion based on RFC 3444

- As described in the introduction, IMs are a means to understand and document the essential infomation content relevant to a system, application, or protocol exchange without regard to how that information is represented in actual implementations.
+ As described in the introduction, IMs are a means to understand and document the essential information content relevant to a system, application, or protocol exchange without regard to how that information is represented in actual implementations.
  Having a clear view of the information required provides clarity